dotnet/docs/docs/core/tools/global-tools-how-to-create.md

 # Create a .NET Core Global Tool

 This article teaches you how to create and package a .NET Core Global Tool.
-The .NET Core CLI allows you to compile and mark a console application as a Global Tool, which others can easily install. .NET Core Global Tools are NuGet packages that are installed from the .NET Core CLI.
+The .NET Core CLI allows you to create a console application as a Global Tool, which others can easily install. .NET Core Global Tools are NuGet packages that are installed from the .NET Core CLI.
 For more information about Global Tools, see [.NET Core Global Tools overview][global-tool-info].

 [!INCLUDE [topic-appliesto-net-core-21plus.md](../../../includes/topic-appliesto-net-core-21plus.md)]